lulasz/lulasz/README.md

 ### Hi there 👋

-You can also check out my itch.io for small projects: https://lulasz.itch.io/
+You can also check out my itch.io for other projects: https://lulasz.itch.io/

 <!--
 **lulasz/lulasz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.